ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

     let size = 5.0;
 }
 ```
-Inside a Mesh, there is vertices and indices that we need to define and return.
+Inside a mesh, there is vertices and indices that we need to define and return.
 Let's take a look at the Vertex data type.
 ```rust
 pub struct Vertex {